Natural Gas Laws and Incentives in Indiana

 Clean Vehicle Acquisition Requirements

 Each state entity must purchase or lease a clean energy vehicle, unless the Indiana Department of Administration (Department) determines that the purchase or lease of the vehicle is inappropriate for its intended use, or the purchase or lease would cost 20% more than a comparable non-clean energy vehicle.
 Additional exemptions apply.
-A clean energy vehicle is defined as a vehicle that operates on one or more alternative energy sources, including the following: a rechargeable energy storage system, hydrogen, natural gas, and propane.
+A clean energy vehicle is defined as a vehicle that operates on one or more alternative energy sources, including a rechargeable energy storage system, hydrogen, natural gas, and propane.
 Each state entity must annually submit to the Department information regarding its use of clean energy vehicles.
 (Reference Indiana Code 5-22-5-8.5)

 Special Fuel License Tax